• Skip to primary navigation

 It's so easy and so good!
 Sort of a cross between regular stuffing and baked french toast casserole.

-Pineapple stuffing is often served with ham at Easter, but my family loves it so much that we also serve it up at Thanksgiving and Christmas.
+Pineapple souffle is often served with ham at Easter, but my family loves it so much that we also serve it up at Thanksgiving and Christmas.

 It's a zesty and zingy alternative to traditional stuffing/dressing.

-Serve your pineapple stuffing for the holidays along with Oven Roasted Turkey Breast, Microwave Brussels Sprouts, or Roasted Parmesan Brussels Sprouts, plus Arkansas Green Beans with Bacon and you'll have an epic feast!
+Serve your pineapple stuffing for the holidays along with Oven Roasted Turkey Breast, Microwave Brussels Sprouts, Cheesy Brussels Sprouts, or Roasted Parmesan Brussels Sprouts, plus Arkansas Green Beans with Bacon and you'll have an epic feast!

 Jump to: